 For many transportation agencies in the U.S. public-private partnerships (P3s) offer an opportunity to tap new financing sources and transfer certain project delivery risks.
 These partnerships differ from standard procurement practice wherein the public sponsor controls each phase — design, construction, finance, operation and maintenance – of the project’s lifecycle.
 In a P3, a single private entity (which may be a consortium of several companies) assumes responsibility for multiple phases, accepting long-term risks in return for prospective rewards.

-Under this program, the Department is authorized to provide direct loans and loan guarantees up to $35.0 billion to finance development of railroad infrastructure.
-Not less than $7.0 billion is reserved for projects benefiting freight railroads other than Class I carriers.
-Direct loans can fund up to 100% of a railroad project with repayment periods of up to 35 years and interest rates equal to the cost of borrowing to the government.
+Under this program, the Department is authorized to provide direct loans and loan guarantees up to $35 billion to finance development of railroad infrastructure.
+Not less than $7 billion is reserved for projects benefiting freight railroads other than Class I carriers.
+Direct loans can fund up to 100 percent of a railroad project with repayment periods of up to 35 years (in some cases, 75 years) and interest rates equal to the cost of borrowing to the government.
 Eligible borrowers include railroads, state and local governments, government-sponsored authorities and corporations, joint ventures that include at least one railroad, and limited option freight shippers who intend to construct a new rail connection.